proeung/putra/_work/ibm.md

 nextUrl: "/work/outrider"
 ---

-## Beyond the Code

-Beyond shaping the technical landscape, I managed a team of talented front-end developers as well as engaged with cross-functional teams, including Design Directors, Digital Strategists, and Product Managers, to prototype, A/B test, and launch custom branded experiences.
-Notable examples include IBM's "Let's Create" campaign and the marketing landing page for the "Watson Orchestrate" product.
-My proactive approach fueled our collective success, always seeking process improvements and efficiency enhancements.

 ## Summary of Role

 - Updated old Drupal pages (Page Builder and Product page types) from v18 to v19 using Fractal as a stop-gap solution to the full release of Carbon for IBM.com Library.
 - Contributed components to the Carbon for IBM.com Web Components and React packages used and ingested by AEM Sites, the content publishing tool for the marketing site.
 - Created an extension library of Carbon called "Carbon for AEM" to manage new branding expressions and components that are intended for experimental usage within the IBM.com AEM Sites.
 - Helped unified Masthead across multiple content ecosystems within IBM.com.
+- Managed a team of talented front-end developers as well as engaged with cross-functional teams, including Design Directors, Digital Strategists, and Product Managers, to prototype, A/B test, and launch custom branded experiences.